ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     conda activate sharpy_env
     ```

-1. If you want to use SHARPy's latest release, skip this step.If you would like to use the latest development work,
+1. If you want to use SHARPy's latest release, skip this step.
+If you would like to use the latest development work,
 you will need to checkout the `develop` branch.
 For more info on how we structure our development and what branches
 are used for certain kind of features have a look at the [Contributing](contributing.html) page.
     ```bash